 Very Blueberry Muffins

 Packed with berries and finished with a sprinkle of sugar for a crunchy, sweet top, these tender, moist blueberry muffins are perfect for breakfast or an afternoon snack.
+Wash it down with our cold brew coffee recipe.

 Game plan: The muffins will last up to 3 days when stored at room temperature in an airtight container.